 What happens if you put diesel in a Ferrari?

-It very quickly breaks down!
-Collecting poor or inaccurate data has the same results.
-OK, the effects may not be so immediate as putting diesel in a Ferrari, but the results are the same; it becomes costly to fix, everyone overtakes you and you fail to reach your destination.
+The answer is that it breaks down very quickly!
+Collecting poor or inaccurate data and using it has similar results.
+OK, the effects may not be so immediate as fuelling a Ferrari with diesel, but the results are the same; it becomes costly to fix, everyone overtakes you and you fail to reach your destination.